Strategic Movement Paths¶

 - 24 Months: Measurable automation improvements, improved readiness metrics, cultural momentum

-- 36-48 Months: Substantial Leaders-level capabilities, security enabling rather than constraining business
+- 36-60 Months: Substantial Lean-level capabilities, security enabling rather than constraining business

 Movement Type: Position Maintenance and Continuous Evolution